If you are a history and culture buff, why don’t you book a Hanoi Museum Tour and explore our historical values in your first day in Hanoi?

-Our tour guide’ll pick you up at your hotel or the meeting point according to the pick-up time arranged.
-We’ll then begin our Hanoi Museum Tour for full day.
+Our tour guide picks you up at your hotel or the meeting point according to the pick-up time arranged.
+We’ll then begin our Hanoi Museum Tour.

 Built between 1925 and 1932, Vietnam National Museum of History was formerly home to the École Française d’Extrême-Orient.
 This architecturally impressive museum has a blend of Chinese and French design elements.

-Besides Vietnamese origin objects, it consists objects from other culture like China, Japan, Thailand.
-Here, you’ll gain better understanding of Vietnamese history from the earliest time until recently.
+Besides Vietnamese origin objects, it consists of objects from other culture like China, Japan, Thailand.
+Here, you’ll gain a better understanding of Vietnamese history from the earliest time until recently.

-We’ll then move to the next destination which is Vietnam Women’s Museum.
+We’ll then move to the next destination which is the Vietnam Women’s Museum.

 This excellent modern museum showcases Vietnamese women’s significant contributions to the nation’s development, culture and society.
 The Museum is also a center for cultural exchange with women from other nations with the goal of fostering ‘equality, development and peace’.